vim-erlang/vim-erlang/README.md

     Conventions](http://www.erlang.se/doc/programming_rules.shtml) where
     sensible/possible.

+*   Follow the existing style in the code and commit messages.

 *   **The order of the functions should be top-down.**

     The "Utility functions" block constitute an exception to this rule, since